espressif/esp-idf-provisioning-android/README.md

 ## Configuring Build

 There are multiple build options.
-It is a combination of 3 options along with one mandatory `Avs` field - transport, security and release type.
+It is a combination of 2 options along with one mandatory `Avs` field -  security and release type.

-- Transports
-  - WiFi
-  - BLE
 - Security
   - 0 (no security)
   - 1 (security as per IDF docs for provisioning)